microsoft/sample-app-aoai-chatGPT/README.md

 1. Update the `AZURE_OPENAI_*` environment variables as described above.
 2. To connect to your data, you need to specify an Azure Cognitive Search index to use.
 You can [create this index yourself](https://learn.microsoft.com/en-us/azure/search/search-get-started-portal) or use the [Azure AI Studio](https://oai.azure.com/portal/chat) to create the index for you.

-    These variables are required when adding your data:
+    These variables are required when adding your data with Azure AI Search:
     - `AZURE_SEARCH_SERVICE`
     - `AZURE_SEARCH_INDEX`
     - `AZURE_SEARCH_KEY`